 5. Cracked Caulk

-Look at the valley (areas where rooflines meet) and flashing (spots where the chimney and vent pipes meet the roof).
-Any cracked caulk will allow water to creep into your house.
+Look at the valleys where rooflines meet and the flashing where the chimney and vent pipes meet the roof.
+Any cracked caulk allows water to creep into your house.

 “Remember, the whole purpose of a roof is to shed water in an intentional and predictable manner,” Lincon says.
 Often, you won’t know anything is wrong until you see discoloration on your ceiling or water is leaking into your home.
 “And if there’s that much water leaking through your shingles, there’s a good chance there’s mold in the ceiling or walls,” he adds.